dart-lang/language/accepted/future-releases/0546-patterns/exhaustiveness.md

 Intersection is approximate and pessimistic: There may be values that are matched by both operands that are not matched by the resulting intersection.
-Since intersection is only invoked when lifting patterns to spaces (and not value types), which is sound, though it may lead to the compiler not recognizing that a switch is actually exhaustive when it is or not recognizing a case as unreachable when it can't be reached.
+Since intersection is only invoked when lifting patterns to spaces (and not value types), it is sound, though it may lead to the compiler not recognizing that a switch is actually exhaustive when it is or not recognizing a case as unreachable when it can't be reached.